 SAC boasts the latest equipment in all areas of design, arts, and crafts, which aid students in their technical development.
 The studio comprises approximately 8500 sq. feet of working space divided into four major areas: a graduate studio, upper-class undergraduate studio, undergraduate studio, and a forge.
 Specialty side room areas include polishing, machining, casting, aluminum anodizing, chemical processes, and large soldering and annealing areas.
 A student-operated supply store is also located in the studio.
 Each student has his or her own secure workspace and torch.

 Bench Jeweler; Curatorial Intern; Designer; Silversmith; Teaching Assistant

 Barbara Heinrich Studio, De Rigueur Designs Oneida Silver, Designs Internationals Inc., JK Jewelry, Knoll Associates, Richards & West Inc., Ritani LLC., Silver Bay Craft Shop, Smithsonian American Art Museum, Tiffany & Co.

 |Outcome||% of Students|

 |Full-time Graduate Study||0%|

-Cooperative education, internships, and other experiential learning opportunities are optional but strongly encouraged for graduate students in the MFA in metals and jewelry design.
+Cooperative education, internships, and other experiential learning opportunities are encouraged for graduate students in the MFA in metals and jewelry design.